syasini/AstroPaint/paper/paper.md

 `AstroPaint` is a python package for simulating and visualizing mock maps of astrophysical signals.
-The code takes in a halo catalog and the radial profile of an astrophysical signal from the user and then combines the two to paint a whole-sky mock
+The code takes in a halo catalog and the radial profile of an astrophysical signal from the user, then combines the two to paint a whole-sky mock
-    map of
-    the observable at
+    map of the observable at
     high resolution (see the workflow \autoref{sec:workflow} for details ). `AstroPaint` also contains a
      variety of methods that
      facilitate analysis routines such as data filtering, map manipulation , and cutout stacking.
-The package has an Object-Oriented structure and runs in parallel, making it scalable for production of high resolution maps with large underlying catalogs.
+The package has an Object-Oriented design and runs in parallel, making it both easy to use and scale for production of high resolution
+       maps with large underlying catalogs.

-![Map of the Birkinshaw-Gull effect painted with astropaint on top of the WebSky catalog](../images/BG_websky_cover.png)
+![Map of the Birkinshaw-Gull effect painted with astropaint on top of the WebSky catalog \label{fig:BG}](../images/BG_websky_cover.png)

 # Statement of need